Paño verde

-Paño verde (Green Cloth) is a 1973 Argentine gangster film drama directed by Mario David.
+Paño verde (Green Cloth) is a 1973 Argentina gangster film drama directed by Mario David.
 The film, based on a 1955 novel of the same name by Roger Plá, is set in Buenos Aires in the 1940s, covering the formation, rise and fall of a criminal gang.
-It stars Carlos Estrada as the protagonist mafia boss Miguel Acuña, Luis Brandoni, Julia von Grolman and Héctor Alterio.
-Víctor Proncet composed the soundtrack.
+It stars Carlos Estrada as the protagonist mafia boss, Miguel Acuña, Luis Brandoni, Julia von Grolman and Héctor Alterio.
+Víctor Proncet composed the soundtracks.

 Plot

 In 1940s Buenos Aires, the laconic, immaculately dressed Miguel Acuña, or "El Púa" (Carlos Estrada) leads a double life.
-He owns a bar and appears apathetic to the customers but is secretly a violent criminal.
+He owns a bar and appears apathetic to the customers, but is secretly a violent criminal.
 He murders the local mafia boss after threatening him with a knife and shoots him dead when he reacts with a gun.
 He throws the knife in the river.
 Miguel becomes the leader.

-The gang pull off a series of robberies.
-At one robbery by the docks they shoot several people dead, including several of the guards and a man in a car, which they use as the getaway vehicle after the tires are shot at on their own vehicle.
+The gang pulls off a series of robberies.
+At one robbery by the docks, they shoot several people dead, including several of the guards and a man in a car, which they use as the getaway vehicle after the tires are shot out on their vehicle.
 In the next robbery, Miguel accidentally shoots a young boy dead while shooting at the guards.
 His guilt is only revealed when he overhears customers at the bar talking about his death, forcing him to walk out in awkward silence.